 BMES Student Chapters

-The Cornell University Biomedical Engineering Society promotes the profession of biomedical engineering (BME) through research, educational outreach, and advocacy of engineering approaches to biology and human health.
+The Cornell Chapters of the Biomedical Engineering Society (BMES) promote the profession of biomedical engineering (BME) through research, educational outreach, and advocacy of engineering approaches to biology and human health.

-The Professional Development Committee organized site tours and visits to Advion-Quintiles and brought in representatives of Mass General and Siemens for professional seminars.
+- The Professional Development Committee organizes site tours and visits to Advion-Quintiles and brought in representatives of Mass General and Siemens for professional seminars.

 - Girl Scout Engineering Day